rust-lang/book/src/ch08-01-vectors.md

 Now that you know how to create, update, and destroy vectors, knowing how to read their contents is a good next step.
 There are two ways to reference a value stored in a vector.
-In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.
+In the examples, we’ve annotated the types of values that are returned from these functions for extra clarity.

 Listing 8-5 shows both methods of accessing a value in a vector, either with